 Consider the cost of the water you choose for your pool.
 For example, the cost of maintaining a saltwater pool costs on average $70 to $100 per year, whereas the chlorine pools may cost $300 to $800 a year for chemical maintenance.

 Does a Swimming Pool Increase the Property Value of Your Home?

-Real estate value fluctuates based on demand and homebuyer trends, ask yourself these questions:
+Real estate value fluctuates based on demand and homebuyer trends.
+Ask yourself these questions:

 - Does the lifestyle need of the potential buyer place value on having a pool?
 Having a pool might hurt you if the potential buyer is worried about maintenance costs, or safety, or the increased costs of insurance on the pool.
 However, if the potential buyer is a health enthusiast, then you may be in luck.
-You should always consult with a real estate professional before you decide to change things to "increase the value of your home," they can provide you with proper evaluations to help you decide.
+You should always consult with a real estate professional before deciding to change things to "increase the value of your home," they can provide you with proper evaluations to help you decide.

 - Does the pool "fit" with the property?
-If your pool is taking up all the garden area of your home, or if it is not landscaped nicely (which costs money) then having a pool may hurt you.
+If your pool is taking up all the garden area of your home, or if it is not landscaped nicely (which costs money), then having a pool may hurt you.
 If every other house on the block has a nice pool, and yours is the only one without one, not having a pool could hurt you, but again, the money you will spend to install the pool may not make sense.

 Sometimes people prefer to install or build their own pool so it can be an advantage to have space for a pool and advertise that you have room to build a pool, instead of trying to design something for an unknown buyer.